DoPlan-dev/CLI/wiki/02-Commands/02-Workflow-Commands.md

 - Use `/do now` for fast-tracking
 - Use `/do feature` for single features
 - Use `/do i'm lucky` for inspiration
-- Check `/status` regularly
-- Always use `/done` when complete
+- Let `/dev` auto-complete tasks when finished

 ### Best Practices
 - Complete `/hey` tutorial first time
 - Use iterative conversation in `/do`
 - Review plan before `/dev`
-- Check `/status` before starting work
 - View `/sys engagement` for motivation

 ### Power User